-Becoming an archivist may be a profitable move, as the BLS also reports 14% job growth for this profession between 2016 to 2026.
-This is considered faster than the average for all occupations.
-This positive career outlook for the archivist career is largely a result of the increased demand for electronic records in commercial industries.
-Yet, it's likely that many cultural heritage institutions will continue to seek qualified candidates to manage their collections.
+Becoming an archivist can be a profitable move, as the BLS anticipates 19% job growth for this profession between 2020 and 2030, which is much higher than the 8% average for all occupations.
+This positive career outlook for archivists is largely a result of the increased demand for electronic records in commercial industries.
+Still, it's likely that many cultural heritage institutions will continue to seek qualified candidates to manage their collections, too.

-- Analytical thinking: A knack for systematic problem solving is valuable.
+Analytical thinking.
+A knack for systematic problem-solving is valuable.
 When records are difficult to locate, archivists must be able to take quick action.
 This also helps when cataloging new acquisitions and building targeted education programs.

-- Independence: Despite the group dynamic, archivists perform a variety of self-directed tasks.
-Professionals in this field must be able to effectively manage their time and complete projects on schedule.
+Independence.
+Despite the group dynamic, archivists perform a variety of self-directed tasks.
+Professionals in this field must be able to manage their time effectively and complete projects on schedule.